2021 RTP Application Guidance

 - The RTP requires a match.
 The share attributable to RTP may not exceed 80 percent of the total project cost.
 Funds from federal sources may be attributed to the project, which could bring the total federal share to 95 percent.
 The sponsor must provide the remaining project amount from a non-federal source.

 - Project costs are eligible only if they are incurred after the project has been approved, awarded and the Project Agreement has been signed.
-Sponsors cannot be reimbursed for work done prior to Agreement date.
+Sponsors cannot be reimbursed for work done prior to the Agreement Date.

 - Project sponsors will have 18 months to complete the project after the Project Agreement has been signed.